golioth/reference-design-can-asset-tracker/README.rst

 Time-Series Data (LightDB Stream)
 ---------------------------------

-Vehicle data is periodicaly sent to the following endpoints of the LightDB Stream service:
+Vehicle data is periodically sent to the following endpoints of the LightDB Stream service:

 * ``gps/lat``: Latitude (°)